PaulBallestra/sheperd-extension/README.md

 #### **# Install from Chrome Web Store (Coming Soon)**
 1. 🌐 Visit Chrome Web Store
-2. 🔍 Search "Shepherd Tab Manager"
+2. 🔍 Search "Sheperd Tab Manager"
 3. ➕ Click "Add to Chrome"
 4. 🐑 Click the 🐑 icon in your toolbar
 5. ✨ Watch the magic happen!